How KAN is organized

 plus one representative each from

-- the DIN German Standards Institute and
+- DIN German Institute for Standardization and

 - The Association for the Promotion of Occupational Health and Safety in Europe (VFA) / German Social Accident Insurance (DGUV), which represents the committees of experts of the statutory accident insurance institutions.